 Thomas Jefferson University's Construction Management Program has adopted the Accreditation Board for Engineering and Technology, Inc. (ABET) (a) - (k) Applied Science general criteria as Student Outcomes.
-The Philadelphia University Construction Management Program assesses and evaluates all student outcomes identified by the ABET Accreditation Commission.
+The Thomas Jefferson University Construction Management Program assesses and evaluates all student outcomes identified by the ABET Accreditation Commission.

 Graduates of the B.S. in Construction Management program will demonstrate:

 (a) an ability to apply knowledge of mathematics, science, and applied sciences